FlowFuse/website/src/blog/2024/05/how-to-use-mqtt-in-node-red.md

    - mqtt
 ---

 In the realm of IoT, the number of IoT devices is set to surpass 75 billion by 2025, according to a [statista report](https://www.statista.com/statistics/471264/iot-number-of-connected-devices-worldwide/).
 Therefore, Efficient communication protocols and platforms that can easily connect to these devices and allow programming with low code are crucial.
 MQTT and Node-RED stand out for this purpose in the IoT domain.
 These technologies form the backbone of the popular [MING Stack](/blog/2023/02/ming-blog/) used in IoT, demonstrating their effectiveness in managing and processing IoT data.
-This guide will walk you through integrating MQTT with Node-RED, practical applications and best practices.
+This guide will walk you through integrating MQTT with Node-RED, practical applications, and best practices.

 <!--more-->